EYFS

 Start Point Sholing

-Each class at Start Point Sholing has 12 children, a teacher, two grade 7 Special School Assistants, 3 Special School Assistants and 1 Hygiene and Health Independence Assistant who supports children to develop important life skills for health and self-care.
+Each class at Start Point Sholing has 10 children, a teacher, a grade 7 Special School Assistants, 3 Special School Assistants and 1 Hygiene and Health Independence Assistant who supports children to develop important life skills for health and self-care.

-Both classrooms and gardens have been designed to meet the needs of Springwell children and provide safe, stimulating learning environments.
+There are gardens that have been designed to meet the needs of Springwell children and provide safe, stimulating learning environments.

-Rainbow Birds and Rainbow Lizards visit the Lower school at the main Springwell site, using the school mini-bus at least once every two weeks for swimming and to experience the Wonder and Magic teaching spaces.
+Rainbow classes visit the Lower school at the main Springwell site, using the school mini-bus at least once every two weeks for swimming and to experience the Wonder and Magic teaching spaces.
 The mini bus is also used for trips into the community to experience places linked to planned topics.

 Curriculum